meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ## FcγR abundance measurement

 TODO: Have Markus look this over and edit.
-TODO: Needs to include how immune populations were purified and defined, sources for antibodies and spheres.
+Needs to include how immune populations were purified and defined, sources for antibodies and spheres.
+Describe thresholding.
-TODO: Describe thresholding

 FcγR abundance was measured from peripheral blood leukocytes of C57Bl/6J mice under steady state conditions.